Adapted for the Internet from:

 of Optics.

 In addition, if light travels in curves, we cannot talk about velocity.
-Velocity is a vector quantity: its direction is
+Velocity is a vector quantity: its direction

-requires a curvilinearly-traveling particle.
+canvas theory that requires a curvilinearly-traveling particle.

 The idiot of Mathematics has been brainwashed to answer like a zombie: Young’s slit experiment proves that